jfecher/ante-website/content/docs/language.md

 ## Coherence

-Ante has no concept of global coherence for capabilities, so it is perfectly valid to define overlapping capabilities or define capabilities for types outside of the modules the type or ability were declared in.
+Ante has no concept of global coherence for traits, so it is perfectly valid to define overlapping implementations or define implementations for types outside of the modules the type or trait were declared in.
-If there are ever conflicts with multiple valid capabilities being found, an error is given at the callsite and the user will have to manually specify which to use either by only importing one of these values or by explicitly specifying which [implicit parameter](#implicits) to use:
+If there are ever conflicts with multiple valid implementations being found, an error is given at the callsite and the user will have to manually specify which to use either by only importing one of these values or by explicitly specifying which [implicit parameter](#implicits) to use: